message/iata/CA.md

-Published 17.09.2021
+Published 18.09.2021
 1. Until 21 September 2021, flights from India are suspended.
 2. Until 29 September 2021, flights from Morocco are suspended.
-3. Until 21 September 2021, passengers are not allowed to enter.
+3. Until 21 November 2021, passengers are not allowed to enter.
 - This does not apply to:
 - nationals of Canada;
 - dual nationals of Canada with a Special Authorization approval email;